ecociel/openai-app-starter/README.md

 This file defines the Node.js configuration for the greeting widget, including scripts, dependencies, and build tooling.

 ### Vite configuration - `vite.config.js`
 This file configures Vite for building the React-based greeting widget so it can be served by the MCP server as a self-contained HTML resource.
+More details are here - https://vite.dev/

 ### Root project configuration - `package.json`
 This package.json lives at the root of the repository and exists primarily to orchestrate building frontend widgets for use by the MCP server.